slavniyteo/one-line/README.md

 ![One Line Attribute Example](mdsrc/one-line-property-drawer-example.png)

 You can also override protected property `Header` and return `LineHeader.Short` to add a table-like header.
-Sometimes I'll add example with headers.
+I wanted to add an example with headers but I didn't.

 ## Attributes

-It is not nice to create additional classes for every data class you want one-linify in Inspector.
-There is a couple of attributes created for make your life better.
+It's not nice to write additional classes for every data class.
+There is a couple of attributes created to make your life better.

 ### [OneLineAttribute]